theolivenbaum/resin/README.md

 # Resin

-A string database and language model framework that:
+A string database, language model framework and HTTP API that you may use to:

-- stores documents
+- store documents (in any format, JSON included out-of-the-box)
-- creates embeddings from text (a "language model")
+- create embeddings from text (a "language model")
-- has an API that lets you query a model in dynamic (structured) or natural language
+- query a model in dynamic (structured) or natural language
-- gets intents from utterances
+- get intents from utterances
-- is extendible in a way where you can build custom models, new vector spaces, based on previous models
+- build custom models, new vector spaces, based on previous models
-- is basically a multi-model search engine
+- plug in your own reader/writer logic

 The models that are included in the package: